TRecViT: A Recurrent Video Transformer: Architecture

 The proposed architecture, \ssm, is composed of repeated identical blocks, each performing a sequence of information mixing steps across the different dimensions of the video signal: time, space, and channels; see Figure~\ref{fig:ssmvit}.
 The mixing over the time dimension is handled by gated linear recurrent units (LRUs), similar to the one introduced in~\citep{de2024griffinmixinggatedlinear} for language.
-Each spatial token is associated with an LRU that processes the tokens within the same \textit{temporal tube} over time, without mixing the information across temporal tubes.
+Each spatial token is associated with an LRU that processes the tokens within the same temporal tube over time, without mixing the information across temporal tubes, so each LRU has its own state -- we use LRU1, LRU2,... in Figure~\ref{fig:ssmvit} to highlight this.
 The LRUs share parameters over space, similar to a convolutional network.
 When applying this temporal mixing operation, the space dimension is transposed into the batch dimension.

 The mixing over spatial and channel dimensions is handled by a standard ViT block, which first performs the spatial mixing through a self-attention operation, then the channel mixing by using an MLP.
 When performing the spatial and channel mixing, the time dimension is transposed into the batch dimension.
+We first perform temporal mixing, followed by spatial and channel mixing.
+We found this time-space order to produce better results compared to space-time order.
+We hypothesise that, by applying LRUs first, this allows them to focus on more local, easier to model, information at the first layer, instead of operating directly on features that mix information across the entire frame.

-Empirically, we show that this factorization and choice of building blocks is more efficient for understanding temporal dynamics compared to video transformer approaches (e.g. ViViT~\citep{vivit}) or pure SSM models.
+Empirically, we show that this time-space-channel factorization and choice of building blocks is more efficient for understanding temporal dynamics compared to video transformer approaches (e.g. ViViT~\citep{vivit}) or pure SSM models.
 By applying self-attention over the spatial dimensions, we allow all tokens to attend to all the other tokens in parallel, without having to commit to a particular order (unlike in VideoMamba).
 We employ strong transformer blocks from ViTs for this operation, including their Imagenet pre-trained weights.
 The recurrence of the temporal processing enables efficient frame-by-frame inference over long videos, with constant memory footprint and causal operation.